KeldOelykke/cp-greve-unity3d/README.md

 2. Add a Rigidbody2D componenent and set gravityScale to 0

-3. Download a png of a particle e.g. https://goo.gl/images/wOApT4 and add it to the game object
+3. Download a png of a particle e.g. via https://www.google.com/search?q=sprite+particle+png and add it to the game object

 4. Add script Dynamics to the game object